+Service Type: Statutory Service

-vice Type: Statutory Service vice Name: Residential Supports
+Service Name: Residential Supports

-r Category:

-Agency '
+Provider Category: Agency

-Provide r Type:
+Provider Type:

-Unlicen sed Supervised Living Facilities
+Unlicensed Supervised Living Facilities

-Provide r Qualifications
+Provider Qualifications

-Lic ense (specify):

-N/ A

-Ce rtificate (specify):
+License (specify):

+N/A

-Otl ner Standard (specify):
+Certificate (specify):

-clicensed Supervised Living Facilities may serve only one adult in accordance with State Rule at 10A CAC 27 G.5601(b)(1)(2).
+Unlicensed Supervised Living Facilities may serve only one adult in accordance with State Rule at 10A NCAC 27 G.5601(b)(1)(2).

-licensed Supervised Living Facilities must be approved as a provider in the PIHP provider network d meet the following qualifications: Are at least 18 years old
+Unlicensed Supervised Living Facilities must be approved as a provider in the PIHP provider network and meet the following qualifications:

-rec If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving ord and an acceptable level of automobile liability insurance

-• Criminal background check presents no health or safety risk to beneficiary

-- Not listed in the North Carolina Health Care Abuse Registry - Staff that work with beneficiaries must be qualified in CPR and First Aid - Staff that work with beneficiaries must have a high school diploma or high school equivalency (GED) - Staff that work with beneficiaries must be qualified in the customized needs of the TBI beneficiary as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
+- Are at least 18 years old - If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - Criminal background check presents no health or safety risk to beneficiary - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with beneficiaries must be qualified in CPR and First Aid - Staff that work with beneficiaries must have a high school diploma or high school equivalency (GED) - Staff that work with beneficiaries must be qualified in the customized needs of the TBI beneficiary as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
 Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to beneficiary crisis situations.
 The beneficiary may select any enrolled crisis services provider in lieu of this provider however. - Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
 The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.